HotpotDesign/Google-Play-Screenshots/README.md

 # Google Play Screenshots
-This guide is written by https://hotpot.ai.
+This tutorial is written by https://hotpot.ai.
 We make it easy to create attractive [App Store screenshots](https://hotpot.ai/templates/iphone_xs_max?s=github), [Google Play screenshots](https://hotpot.ai/templates/samsung_s9?s=github), Chrome Store screenshots, [app icons](https://hotpot.ai/templates/app_store_icon), and other graphics needed for apps, websites, and extensions.

 This is a companion article to the one on [App Store Screenshots](https://github.com/HotpotDesign/App-Store-Screenshots).

 The goal with these posts is to help developers understand the requirements and best practices for marketing apps on the App Store and Google Play.

+We cross-post here on GitHub for developer convenience.

 ## Google Play Screenshot Examples